sibman/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 ### For paid personalized yiimp multi coins pool setup services, troubleshooting existing pools and quick support please contact

-## Contact Now & Let Us Setup a Mining Pool For You Within Hours
+## Contact Now & Let Us Setup a Mining Pool For Any Algorithm & Cryptocoin Within Hours
 #### _Whether you want to mine a single coin or several cyrptocurrencies solo, private with your friends & family, even public or Nicehash, cloud mining etc. We have solution for all._

 - [x]  **Discord:** `goodthebest#6606` Open your Discard and go to **Friends** and then **Add Friend** (add `goodthebest#6606`) and press **Send Friend Request** button.